 Judi Dench

+In 1998, Judi played Elizabeth I of England in Shakespeare in love, a romantic drama comedy.
+She even won an Oscar for this role.
+Gwyneth Palthrow (Viola de Lesseps), Colin Firth (Lord Wessex) and Ben Affleck (Ned Alleyn) were also part of the cast.
 The makeup and hair designer was Lisa Westcott, and Tina Earnshaw and Kay Georgiou were makeup and hair designers for Gwyneth.
 Makeup and hairstylists were: Julie Dartnell, Karen Ferguson, Philippa Hall, Deborah Jarvis, Lesley Smith, Anita burger, Demelza Rogers, Caitlin Tanner and the crowd dresser was Vicky Voller.

 Gwyneth Palthrow

-(source: http://boullan.org/2013/03/03/penteado-elizabetano/ -date: Oct 20th 2014)
+(source: http://boullan.org/2013/03/03/penteado-elizabetano/-date: Oct 20th 2014)

 Judi Dench in Shakespeare in Love